 For more information on the RSA, stop by the Office of Residence Life in Donovan C-16 (Garden Level) or call 718-990-2417.You also may attend RSA meetings and look for our published announcements.

-On Staten Island, the Assistant Director advises the Hall Council on Staten Island with the support of a graduate assistant.
 The Hall Council serves to enhance the residential experience by allowing students the opportunity to advocate for their own needs, meet and discuss potential solutions to resident students concerns with the administration, and provide campus-wide inclusive social, educational, and service programming.

 Executive board and committee opportunities are available throughout the year.
 If you are interested in joining a hall council, please contact your Hall Council advisor.